Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

 and the effective partition function is given by $Z(t)=(1-e^{-\epsilon(t)})^{-1}$.
-Thus, back to the Schr\"odinger picture the Hamiltonian is always diagonal in the instantaneous eigenbasis of the DI $\rho_{S}(t)=Z(t)^{-1}\sum_{n}e^{-\epsilon(t)n}\ket{\phi_{n}(t)}\bra{\phi_{n}(t)}$, which shows that similarly to the closed dynamics, the eigenstates of the DI give us the states that the system will explore for a given protocol.
-We then simply define the effective temperature of the system as
+Back to the Schr\"odinger picture the Hamiltonian is always diagonal in the instantaneous eigenbasis of the DI $\rho_{S}(t)=Z(t)^{-1}\sum_{n}e^{-\epsilon(t)n}\ket{\phi_{n}(t)}\bra{\phi_{n}(t)}$.
+Therefore we have shown that similarly to the case of closed systems, the eigenstates of the DI give us the states that the system will explore for a given protocol.
+This allows us to simply define an effective temperature of the system during the dynamics as

+Defining a temperature for non-equilibrium sates can be useful in many cases \cite{JCasas-Vázquez_2003,PUGLISI20171} and is defined in our case from the effective Planck distribution Eq.~\eqref{Planck_eff}.
+Therefore besides characterizing how far from equilibrium the system is during the protocol, it is also related to both the energy and entropy of the particle.
+A high effective temperature is therefore associated with a state of high energy and mixedness.
 The effective temperature of the particle during the STE is shown in Fig.~\ref{plot_dho}(d).
 It deviates significantly from the bath temperature before returning to it at the end of the protocol.
 More interestingly, the particle is driven to states that are effectively hotter, and the faster the shortcut is, the hotter the state of the particle is.
 While the shortcut is designed for an isothermal compression, which corresponds to a cooling process, the strategy adopted by the STE actually consists of warming up the particle in order to cool it down faster.
 This is reminiscent of the Mpemba effect \cite{Mpemba_1969}, an empirical phenomenon where a hot liquid can freeze faster than a cold liquid.
 Recently, the Mpemba effect has been discussed and predicted for a quantum dot coupled to two reservoirs \cite{Chatterjee_2023}.
-Here, we observe a similar feature to the thermal Mpemba effect in the context of driven open quantum systems.
+Here, we observe a similar feature to the thermal Mpemba effect in the context of driven open quantum systems, with the same behavior being previously observed in the effective temperature for an STE of a two-level system \cite{Dann_2020}.